venuave/Selflab/README.md

 # About project

 ## Project name
-Yummy – Pre-cooked meal delivery subscription
+Selflab – Personal Blog Platform

 ## Project description
-It is a service that offers subscription for
+It is a service that offers platform for creator blogging.
+The users can create articles, edit them, and remove.
-3-meal pre-cooked food delivery.
-The users can select the pre-cooked meals from available in the webapp and get it delivered to their homes.
-The first meal package delivery is for free.

 ## Project purpose
 This project was initiated for learning